needle-mirror/com.unity.addressables/Documentation~/builds-full-build.md

 Windows has a file path limit of 260 characters.
 If the build path of your content ends up creating a path that meets or exceeds the limit on Windows, the build fails.

 You might run into a file path limit issue if your project is located in a directory that is close to the character limit.
 The Scriptable Build Pipeline creates AssetBundles in a temporary directory during the build.
-This temporary path is a sub-directory of your project and can end up generating a `string` that goes over the Windows limit.
+This temporary path is a subdirectory of your project and the process can generate a `string` longer than the Windows limit.
 If the Addressables content build fails with a `Could not find a part of the path` error, and you're on Windows, this might be the cause.

 ### Default local paths